 + You are unmarried and under the age of 21 years.

 + You are the child of a foreign national who is eligible for a K-3 visa.

 The advantage to obtaining a K-3/K-4 non-immigrant visa is that you are allowed to work in the U.S. while waiting to adjust your status to a lawful permanent resident.
 However, to do this you must have employment authorization.

 Note: You will not need to apply for a work permit after you have become a lawful permanent resident of the U.S. because you will receive a permanent resident card which allows you to permanently live and work in the U.S. Your valid K-3/K-4 non-immigrant visa allows you to travel outside of and return to the U.S., even if you are still waiting for your permanent resident status.

 If the marriage takes place abroad, an I-130 petition should be filed after the marriage.
-This petition should be generally be filed with USCIS in the U.S. There are some USCIS offices overseas that will accept spousal visas in certain circumstances U.S. Embassy or Consulate abroad.
+This petition should generally be filed with ISCIS in the U.S. There are some USCIS offices overseas that will accept spousal visas in certain circumstances, such as a U.S Embassy or Consulate.

 You may have a lot of questions.
 Allow us to answer then all concerning the Foreign Spouse Visa.
 Call our office today (404) 523-3611